Do you feel like life is becoming unmanageable?

 - Learn additional tools that will help you resolve your problems so that you can move forward.

-I’ll help you through this process, tailoring each step to your unique needs and circumstances.
-My approach to counseling for trauma comes from a place of hope: I believe people are capable of getting past the things that have happened to them, they just need some additional support sometimes.
+We will help you through this process, tailoring each step to your unique needs and circumstances.
+Our approach to counseling for trauma comes from a place of hope: We believe people are capable of getting past the things that have happened to them, they just need some additional support sometimes.

 You don’t have to live life stuck in the past.